 When the victim told Towards Healing counsellors about being abused, Father Duggan was much older and unable to comment on the claim because he had dementia.
 However, the Royal Commission states that the Towards Healing protocol gave clear guidance on what to do in an event like this – the Director of Professional Standards must contact one or two assessors.
 However, Towards Healing did not do this and was found to have failed to carry out the formal assessment of the complaint.

 To make a sexual abuse claim against a church because of its mishandling of sexual abuse claims under a protocol, first contact the police and get a report.

 Then, Gerard Malouf & Partners will take it from there.
-We will help prepare all the documents required to make a claim.
+We will help prepare all the documents required to make a sex abuse claim against Anglican family assistance program.
 This includes giving a concise summary of the abuse and the dates it occurred.